-The Depot's waste management practices are conducted in accordance with the waste management portions of sampling, removal or remedial action plans TDEC closed the Depot's hazardous waste container storage portion of the permit effective October 22, 1998.
-The Depot decontaminated Building 308 in 2001 and will not renew any part of the RCRA permit.
+The Depot's waste management practices are conducted in accordance with the waste management portions of sampling, removal or remedial action plans.
+TDEC closed the Depot's hazardous waste container storage portion of the permit effective October 22, 1998.
+The Depot decontaminated Building 308 in 2001.
+The Depot will submit a permit renewal application deferring RCRA corrective action to the CERCLA restoration program.